We are a traditionally Catholic husband and wife, living in Ireland, who seek to draw inspiration from the Sacred Heart of Jesus.

 Prior to our conversion, we were once deeply engaged in the New Age movement.
 After entering the Catholic Church, we studied theology at both British and Irish colleges.
 We have since lived in France and Spain, but have returned to our beloved Ireland with great joy.

-Roger has also written two books: The Gentle Traditionalist and Cor Jesu Sacratissimum.
-The first of these was recently been released from Angelico Press; the second is forthcoming from the same publisher in Spring 2016.
+Roger has also written two books: The Gentle Traditionalist and Cor Jesu Sacratissimum: From Secularism and the New Age to Christendom Renewed.
+The first of these was released last year by Angelico Press.
+The second has just come out from the same publisher in December 2016.

 From Roger Buck.
 Click to buy from Amazon worldwide!